Commercial rumors of the Lakers: possible objectives to help LeBron James, Anthony Davis in the pursuit of the Los Angeles championship

 A 43.9 percent 3-point shooter at the front power point?
 Yes, that sounds great, but Morris's salary and a possible bidding war can cross him off the list.

-Sources: Knicks has remained enthusiastic about the idea of signing Marcus Morris for a new deal this summer, but as commercial offers become richer in assets this week, they will remain open to the idea of moving it.
+Sources: Knicks has remained enthusiastic about the idea of signing Marcus Morris for a new deal this summer, but as commercial offers get rich this week, they will be open to the idea of moving it.
 Many contestants have an interest in him.

 – Adrian Wojnarowski (@wojespn) February 3, 2020